State Backend Configuration for CDKTF

 Remote state management eliminates local drift and enforces concurrency controls across distributed infrastructure deployments.
 CDKTF synthesizes Python constructs into Terraform JSON, but the underlying state lifecycle remains governed by Terraform's backend semantics.
 Engineers must configure remote storage, enforce cryptographic integrity, and isolate credentials before synthesis begins.

 Understanding how configuration maps to execution is critical.
-Review CDKTF Workflows & Terraform Synthesis to align backend initialization with your synthesis pipeline.
+This page is part of the broader CDKTF Workflows & Terraform Synthesis workflow; review it to align backend initialization with your synthesis pipeline.
+For the engine-agnostic concepts that underpin every backend decision here — locking, encryption, and per-environment isolation across both Pulumi and Terraform — start with Managing IaC State for Python Projects.

 Remote State Fundamentals for Python IaC